KarolDuracz/SVG-Mind-Tree/version_6 - Tiny model/README.md

 > [!NOTE]
 > But now Softmax at the end not working exactly like that.
-So the next time we try this, we'll have to take care of it and expand it so that it's a combination of these 3 channels.

 <br /><br />